HHEU/hackathon-family-tree/README.md

 # hackathon-family-tree
 Tracking the lineage of the EU hackathon scene!

-This is going to initially be an awful list of lists whilst we work out what this looks like and how complex a web it is.
+If you think you know where a hackathon lives in this tree, or you see an error, please create a pull request.

+Whilst we go through data discovery, this will initially be an awful list of lists.

 - Hackference
   - HackNotts